MinaProtocol/mina/frontend/website/docs/getting-started.md

 1. Download [coda.zip](https://s3-us-west-2.amazonaws.com/wallet.o1test.net/coda-daemon-macos.zip) - NOTE: This is a large file (~2.2 GB), so this step might take some time
 2. Unzip anywhere, `cd` to navigate to the Coda directory
 3. Run `brew install miniupnpc` to install [MiniUPnP client](https://github.com/miniupnp/miniupnp)
-4. Set up port forwarding (see below)
+4. Set up port forwarding ([see below](/docs/getting-started/#port-forwarding))
 5. `./coda -help` to see if it works

 ### Linux (Ubuntu / Debian)

 1. Download [coda.deb](https://s3-us-west-2.amazonaws.com/packages.o1test.net/pool/unstable/c/co/coda-testnet-postake-medium-curves_0.0.1-release-beta-0d13213e.deb) - NOTE: This is a large file (~2.2 GB), so this step might take some time
+2. Double click
-2. Run `apt-get install miniupnpc` to install [MiniUPnP client](https://github.com/miniupnp/miniupnp)
+3. Run `apt-get install miniupnpc` to install [MiniUPnP client](https://github.com/miniupnp/miniupnp)
-3. Set up port forwarding (see below)
+4. Set up port forwarding ([see below](/docs/getting-started/#port-forwarding))
-4. Double click
 5. `coda -help` to see if it works

 ### Windows

-Windows is not yet supported - there is [grant funding available]() for adding Windows support.
+Windows is not yet supported.
+If you have any interest in developing Coda for Windows, please reach out to contact@codaprotocol.org or reach out in the [Discord server](https://discord.gg/ShKhA7J).

+### Build from source

 To build from source code, please follow [the instructions in the Coda protocol repo](https://github.com/CodaProtocol/coda/blob/master/README-dev.md#building-coda).

 ## Port forwarding

-If you're running a Coda node on a home or office machine, you'll have to manually set up [port forwarding](https://en.wikipedia.org/wiki/Port_forwarding) to make your node visible on the internet to other Coda nodes.
+If you're running a Coda node on a home or office machine, you'll have to set up [port forwarding](https://en.wikipedia.org/wiki/Port_forwarding) to make your node visible on the internet to other Coda nodes.

 Run the following commands to use MiniUPnP to reconfigure ports on your IP address: